libkush/me/posts/you-are-not-creative-enough/index.md

 ---
-title: you are not creative enough
+title: You Are Not Creative Enough
 date: 2023-03-19
 tags: ['philosophy']
 published: true